 Electrical modifications included an electrical service upgrade, new LED lighting throughout the school, as well as design to meet the MEMA requirements for emergency shelters which included the addition of a 900 KW generator.
-The work provided all new mechanical equipment for the entire building to improve operation and efficiency, to meet the current Maryland Department of Education (MDE) standards and most importantly to enhance the educational environment within the school facility.
+The work provided all new mechanical equipment for the entire building to improve operation and efficiency, to meet the current MDE standards and most importantly to enhance the educational environment within the school facility.
 Additionally, the utilization of the BGE Smart Energy Savers Program through this project resulted in HCPS receiving an incentive check for $249,000.